Who's paying for the ACA's Medicaid expansion? The federal government – or each state?

 - Medicaid expansion reduces the need for state spending on uncompensated care and mental health/substance abuse treatment for low-income residents, since fewer low-income people in the state are uninsured.
 It also allows states to use the Medicaid program to cover the cost of inpatient medical care for incarcerated people.

-- The cost of Medicaid expansion can sometimes be offset by increased revenues for the state, including revenue from taxes/fees assessed on hospitals, medical providers, and insurers, increased tax revenue due to economic growth linked to Medicaid expansion, and premiums that some states require some Medicaid expansion enrollees to pay.
+- The cost of Medicaid expansion can sometimes be offset by increased revenues for the state, including revenue from taxes/fees assessed on hospitals, medical providers, and insurers, increased tax revenue due to economic growth linked to Medicaid expansion, and premiums that a few states require some Medicaid expansion enrollees to pay.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.